Jan Schur

 Jan Schur (born 27 November 1962) is a retired track cyclist and road cyclist from East Germany, who represented his native country at the 1988 Summer Olympics in Seoul, South Korea.
 There he won the gold medal in the men's team time trial, alongside Uwe Ampler, Mario Kummer, and Maik Landsmann.
-He was a Stasi informer under the codename "Reinhold" from 1981 to 1989.
+He is an alumnus of Leipzig University, where he studied sports science.

 Schur was a professional road cyclist from 1990 to 1994.
 His father Täve Schur (born 1931) was also a famous cyclist.